Vyral/base-template/_posts/2018-12-18-the-secret-to-finding-happiness-this-holiday-season.md

 Speaking for myself, there was nothing more satisfying than giving out toys to all those families in need, so I want to remind you that our office is an unofficial drop-off site for Toys for Tots.
 If you have any toys you’d like to give away, give them to us and we’ll make sure they find their way to that great organization before the holiday season is over.&nbsp;

-No matter what you celebrate, I hope you have a happy holidays this year.
+No matter what you celebrate, I hope you have a happy holiday this year.
 As always, if you ever need anything from me and my team, don’t hesitate to call me.
 We’ll make the magic happen for you.